01 December 2024

 Left - PMS5003, Right - UART to USB dongle

-We wrote a serial terminal application specifically for the PMS5003, called 'PMS5003_Serial', with only basic functionality just to demonstrate the operation of the PMS5003, ( image below ).
+We wrote a serial terminal application specifically for the PMS5003, called 'PMS5003_Serial' , in order to demonstrate the operation of the PMS5003, ( image below ).

 PMS5003_Serial software receiving & displaying data